Illusions of Criticality: Crises Without Tipping Points: Discussion

-Stanislaw Ulam famously quipped that ``using a term like nonlinear science is like referring to the bulk of zoology as the study of non-elephant animals,'' humorously highlighting that linear systems are rare in nature, while nonlinear dynamics dominate real-world phenomena.
-This remark underscores how the emphasis on linearity has often overshadowed the vastly more prevalent and complex behaviors of nonlinear systems.
-We propose that a similar oversight has occurred with respect to non-normal dynamics.
-In the realm of complex systems, most interaction matrices are inherently non-normal, meaning that transient dynamics driven by non-normality are not just common but should be anticipated as central features.
-In fact, the situation for non-normal systems is even more universal, as these transient behaviors arise even within linear non-normal systems.
-Just as linear systems have historically received disproportionate attention at the expense of nonlinear ones, bifurcations have similarly overshadowed the far more general and widespread influence of non-normal transients.
+Stanislaw Ulam famously quipped that ``using a term like nonlinear science is like referring to the bulk of zoology as the study of non-elephant animals,'' humorously highlighting that linear systems are rare in nature while nonlinear dynamics dominate real-world phenomena.
+This remark underscores how the emphasis on linearity has long overshadowed the vastly more prevalent and complex behaviors of nonlinear systems.
+We propose that a similar oversight has occurred with non-normal dynamics.
+In complex systems, interaction matrices are typically non-normal, making transient dynamics induced by non-normality not rare anomalies but fundamental features of natural systems.
+These transient behaviors exhibit remarkable universality, emerging even in linear non-normal systems.
+Just as the field has evolved from its historical overemphasis on linearity to embrace nonlinear dynamics, we suggest it is time to move beyond the narrow focus on bifurcations to recognize the broader and more pervasive role of non-normal transients in shaping complex system behavior.

-Bifurcation theory has been instrumental in understanding critical transitions, offering profound insights into how systems behave as they approach or cross critical thresholds.
-However, it addresses only one specific scenario.
-In contrast, non-normal transients can occur under much broader conditions, even when a system is far from a bifurcation point.
-This suggests that many transitions presumed to be critical might, in reality, be better explained by non-normal transients rather than proximity to bifurcation points.
-Consequently, we believe such cases merit re-examination to uncover the true underlying dynamics.
-For instance, recent research has demonstrated that financial bubbles can be interpreted as sub-critical transient excursions driven by hierarchically organized influence networks \cite{Sornette2023} and that these networks self-organize towards non-normal configurations \cite{Wang2024}.

-Naturally, we must apply our framework with caution.
-It is well-established that many systems experience true bifurcations, where crossing a critical threshold leads to a fundamental change in behavior.
-Such transitions result in a qualitative shift in dynamics, which is both observable and empirically validated.
-Beyond the cases of desertification \cite{Hirota2011} and lake eutrophication \cite{Carpenter1997} previously mentioned, coral reefs present a notable example: under stressors like pollution, overfishing, and climate change, reefs can cross a threshold, transitioning from coral-dominated to algae-dominated states.
-This shift is often irreversible, as the algae-dominated state hinders coral regrowth through altered ecological dynamics \cite{Mumby2007}.
-Similarly, certain fisheries, such as the Newfoundland cod fishery, have experienced abrupt collapses due to overfishing; once population levels dropped below a critical threshold, recovery became impossible, disrupting both ecological and economic systems \cite{Hutchings1994}.